directus-labs/guest-authoring/ubuntu-deploy/index.md

 3. **Domain Name:** Register a domain name and have access to its DNS settings.
 This is crucial for the domain to resolve to your Ubuntu server

-4. **Basic Command-Line Skills:** Basic familiarity with Linux command line operations, including file uploads using `scp` and editing files with `vi`.
+4. **Basic Command-Line Skills:** Basic familiarity with Linux command-line operations, including file uploads using `scp` and editing files with `vi`.

 ## Upload Your Local Directus Application Folder to the Server